scipy-conference/scipy_proceedings/papers/mike_pacer/scipy_first_draft.rst

 Causal Bayesian Networks
 ------------------------

-Causal Bayesian networks are Bayesian networks that are given an interventional operation that allows for "graph surgery" by cutting nodes off from their parents. [#]_ The central idea is that interventions are cases where some external causal force is able to "reach in" and set the values of individual nodes, rendering intervened on independent of their parent nodes.
+Causal Bayesian networks are Bayesian networks that are given an interventional operation allowing for "graph surgery" by cutting nodes off from their parents[#]_.
+Interventions are cases where a causal force is able to exogenously set the values of individual nodes, rendering intervened on nodes independent of their parents.

 .. [#] This is technically a more general definition than that given in :cite:`pearl2000` as in that case there is a specific semantic flavor given to interventions as they affect the probabilistic semantics of the variables within the network.
+This is related to his notion of a :code:`do`-operator which deterministically sets a node to a particular value.
 Because here we are considering a version of intervention that affects the *structure* of a set of graphs rather than an intervention's results on a specific parameterized graph, this greater specificity is unnecessary.

 NetworkX :cite:`networkx`
 -------------------------